by Alexander Bader, Esq.

 (2) What precisely is a “trust”?

-- In short, assets should be protected as best as possible from the astronomical costs of long-term care.
+(1) In short, assets should be protected as best as possible from the astronomical costs of long-term care.
 Over 100 million Americans will unfortunately face a chronic illness at some point in their lives.
 Many people have the misconception that private health insurance and/or Medicare (if one is over 65) would help cover a chronic illness but this is not true.
-Only “acute illnesses”, or injuries / illnesses for which you are rehabilitating from, would be covered by such insurance.
-By contrast, the only avenues available to help in paying for in-home care or nursing home care for a chronic illness are long-term care insurance and the Medicaid program.
-Given that many individuals cannot afford the often high premiums for long-term care insurance, the only option remaining to help with costs associated with a chronic illness, such as the $13,500.00 minimum per month that it costs in New York State to privately pay for a nursing home, is the Medicaid program.
+Only “acute illnesses”, or injuries / illnesses for which you may require short term rehabilitation MAY be covered by such insurance.
+By contrast, the only avenues available to help in paying for in-home care or nursing home care for a chronic illness are long-term care insurance OR if financially eligible, the Medicaid program.
+Given that many individuals cannot afford the often high premiums for long-term care insurance, the only option remaining to help with costs associated with a chronic illness (upwards of $12,000 per month in New York city and five boroughs for nursing home or in home care), is the Medicaid program.
+Keep in mind as mentioned above, the Medicaid program has strict financial eligibility limits, however, legal planning – in advance of needing care, with properly worded trusts can result in achieving financial eligibility for these programs.

 Now the key: in many circumstances, proper advance planning with Irrevocable Trusts can minimize or totally eliminate the costs described above!